 - Certificate in Archives, Preservation, and Records Management, City University New York Queens College

 - BA, Music Composition, California State University Chico

 - BA, Music Industry and Technology: Recording Arts, California State University Chico

-Nathan has presented at the Society of California Archivists annual general meeting, the Society of American Archivists national convention, and had an article published in the Society of American Archivists Recorded Sound Round Table newsletter.
+Nathan has presented at the Society of California Archivists annual general meeting, the Society of American Archivists national convention, on use of sonata form in composition at a humanities symposium, and had an article published in the Society of American Archivists Recorded Sound Round Table newsletter.

 More about me

-Prior to entering professional librarianship Nathan worked as Jazz Director and on air talent at an NPR affiliate and performed on french horn in venues ranging from Avery Fisher Hall to the Sierra Nevada World Music Festival.
-He studied horn with David Jolley (renowned chamber musician), Kendall Betts (former principal horn of the Minnesota Orchestra), and Pete Nowlen (director of bands at UC Davis).
+Prior to entering professional librarianship Nathan worked as Jazz Director, managing the on air talent and the jazz collection at an NPR affiliate.
+His performing experience included venues ranging from Avery Fisher Hall to the Sierra Nevada World Music Festival.
+He studied horn with David Jolley (renowned chamber musician), Kendall Betts (former principal horn of the Minnesota Orchestra), and Pete Nowlen (director of bands at UC avis).

 Although now a permenent resident of the San Francisco Bay Area, Nathan was born and raised in the northern Sacramento valley which led Nathan to a deep commitment to preserving the history of California along with advocating for economically, culturally, and georaphically underrepresented communities in the state.
-In addition to information equity, Nathan has an interest in the preservation of the coast, deserts, valleys, and mountains of California where he first line caught chinook and the now endangered coho salmon (due to reproductive habitat loss; among other things) and hiked as a child.
+In addition to information equity, Nathan has an interest in the preservation of the mountains of California, deserts, valleys, and coast of California.